python/mypy/docs/source/mypy_daemon.rst

    root = format_id(0)

-Mypy can use call sites and return statements (plus extra heuristics such as a signature in superclass for methods) to infer that ``format_id()`` takes an ``int`` and returns a ``str``.
-To get a suggested signature for a function, use ``dmypy suggest FUNCTION``, where the function may be specified in either of two forms:
+``dymypy suggest`` uses call sites, return statements, and other heuristics (such as looking for signatures in base classes) to infer that ``format_id()`` accepts an ``int`` argument and returns a ``str``.
+Use ``dmypy suggest module.format_id`` to print the suggested signature for the function.

+More generally, the target function may be specified in two ways:

-* By its fully qualified name, i.e. ``[package.]module.[class.]function``
+* By its fully qualified name, i.e. ``[package.]module.[class.]function``.

-* By its textual location, i.e. ``/path/to/file.py:line``.
+* By its location in a source file, i.e. ``/path/to/file.py:line``.
 The path can be absolute or relative, and ``line`` can refer to any line number within the function body.

-This command can also be used to find an improvement for an existing (imprecise) annotation.
+This command can also be used to find a more precise alternative for an existing, imprecise annotation with some ``Any`` types.

 The following flags customize various aspects of the ``dmypy suggest`` command.

 .. option:: --json

-   Output the signature as JSON, so that `PyAnnotate`_ can use it to apply a suggestion to file.
-An example JSON looks like this:
+   Output the signature as JSON, so that `PyAnnotate`_ can read it and add the signature to the source file.
+Here is what the JSON looks like:

    .. code-block:: python